-Comment

-Related to Convention: Arts.
-5,6,8, and 9.
-This section relates primarily to articles 5 and

-6 of the Convention.
-A state can also have jurisdiction, apart from habitual residence, if the child is present in this state and has no habitual residence.
-However, the Practical Handbook indicates that this determination should be avoided if at all possible.
-Jurisdiction is also proper if the child is present in the state and is a refugee or is internationally displaced.
-Finally, this state has jurisdiction if the convention country that would otherwise have jurisdiction has decided to transfer jurisdiction to this state and this state has accepted the transfer.

-SECTION 405.
-SIMULTANEOUS PROCEEDINGS.

-(a) Except as otherwise provided in Section 408, a court of this state may not exercise its jurisdiction under Section 404, 406 or 407 if the court determines that at the time the proceeding commenced, a proceeding was pending before an authority of a convention country having jurisdiction concerning a similar measure of protection and the measure is under consideration unless the authority declines to exercise its jurisdiction in favor of the court.

-(b) If a court of this state which has jurisdiction under Section 404, 406, or 407 determines that a proceeding has been commenced later in a convention country having jurisdiction concerning a similar measure of protection, the court may decline jurisdiction.

-Related to the Convention, Art 13.
+1 jurisdiction under Section 410, 412 or 413 if the court determines that at the time the proceeding 2 commenced, a proceeding was pending before an authority of a convention country having 3 jurisdiction concerning a similar measure of protection and the measure is under consideration 4 unless the authority declines to exercise its jurisdiction in favor of the court.
+5 (b) If a court of this state which has jurisdiction under Section 410, 412, or 413 6 determines that a proceeding has been commenced later in a convention country having 7 jurisdiction concerning a similar measure of protection, the court may decline jurisdiction.
+8 Comment 9 10 11 12 13 14 Related to the Convention, Art 13.
 Article 13 provides a lis pendens for situations where there is potentially conflicting jurisdiction.
 Its use was primarily thought to apply between the country of the child's habitual residence and the country where a divorce between the child's parents is pending.
 However, it has application to all potential jurisdictional conflicts that might arise under Articles 5-10 of the Convention.
 Therefore, it would apply when the child's habitual residence changes during the middle of a case.

-Note that under subsection (a) there is a provision for a court of this state to continue the case if the court that first had jurisdiction declines in favor of this state.
+15 16 17 18 19 Note that under subsection (a) there is a provision for a court of this state to continue the case if the court that first had jurisdiction declines in favor of this state.
 This declination of jurisdiction is on the basis of forum non conveniens and does not involve the transfer jurisdiction of Article 8-9 of the Convention.
 I have added a subsection (b) that authorizes a court of this state to decline jurisdiction in favor of the second to file country.

-SECTION 406.
-JURISDICTION IN CASE OF WRONGFUL REMOVAL OR

-RETENTION OF CHILD.

-(a) A removal or retention of a child is wrongful if:
+20 SECTION 412.
+JURISDICTION IN CASE OF WRONGFUL REMOVAL OR 21 RETENTION OF CHILD.
+22 (a) A removal or retention of a child is wrongful if: 23 (1) it is in breach of a right of custody attributed to a person, either jointly or 24 solely, under the law of the country of the child's habitual residence immediately before the 25 removal or retention; and 26 (2) at the time of removal or retention, the right of custody was exercised, either 27 jointly or solely, or would have been exercised but for the removal or retention.